comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Implementation

-We have implemented our system using an existing SPARQL query engine framework (*name and reference omitted for double-blindness*).
+We have implemented our system as new components for the [Comunica SPARQL framework](cite:cites comunica).
 Concretely, we implemented the pipeline-based link queue as a separate module, and we provide link extractors corresponding to the source selectors introduced in previous sections.
 We fully support SPARQL 1.1, and have pipelined implementations of all monotonic SPARQL operators.